buildstar-online/gameci-docker-extras/README.md

 ## ULF file creation

+Mounts the Downloads/ folder and tries to convert the .alf file to a .ulf license.

 > you will liekly encounter issues if running this from a machine in a region other that the one you have chosen for your unity account.
-For example, running this on my Hetzner machine in Germany fails because Unity security blocks the login, but runs just from a local machine.
+For example, running this on my Hetzner machine in Germany fails because Unity security blocks the login, but runs successfully from a local machine.

 ```bash
 docker run --rm -it -v $(pwd)/config.json:/home/player1/config.json \